-The INM ranked eighth in the number of complaints of human rights violations received by Mexico's National Human Rights Ombudsman (Comisión Nacional de los Derechos Humanos, CNDH) between January and April 2014.
+The INM ranked eighth in the number of complaints of human rights violations received by Mexico's National Human Rights Ombudsman (Comisión Nacional de Derechos Humanos, CNDH) between January and April 2014.
 The federal security forces-both the police and the military-rank even higher.
 Complaints of abuse by the INM are particularly prevalent in Chiapas and Veracruz.
-An assessment of the INM by the non-governmental Institute for Security and Democracy (INSYDE) found severe structural weaknesses that call into question its capacity to implement Mexico's migration laws and protect the rights of migrants in transit.87
+An assessment of the INM by the non-governmental Democracy and Security Institute (INSYDE) found severe structural weaknesses that call into question its capacity to implement Mexico's migration laws and protect the rights of migrants in transit.